MERLCenter/MERL-Center-public/Contributing.md

 [Background](#background) | [Licenses](#licenses) | [Types of MERL Center content](#types-of-merl-center-content) | [For MERL Center Members](#for-merl-center-members) | [Contact](#contact)

 ## Background
 The MERL Center is an interdisciplinary community that is creating resources for [monitoring, evaluation, research and learning (MERL)](https://github.com/MERLTech/MERL-Center-public/blob/main/MERLdefinition.md) practitioners to understand if, how, and when to use open source solutions.
 The MERL Center is a part of the larger [MERL Tech](https://merltech.org) community and is organized and funded by GitHub's Social Impact, Tech for Social Good team.
 [You can read more about the MERL Center here.](https://socialimpact.github.com/insights/collaboration-power-merl-center/)

-This is the public repository of the MERL Center on which publicly available learning content and the code for the forthcoming MERL Center website are hosted.
-MERL Center members collaborate on the MERL Tech GitHub organization (account) through two repositories - this public repo and a repo that is only for members. **Anyone who wishes to propose and contribute a new piece of content must go through a basic onboarding process and become a MERL Center member, which is free of charge and limited to those who have some experience in MERL and/or open source.
-Currently, only MERL Center members can propose changes to content, though this may change in the future to allow change proposals from anyone.** Anyone - regardless of MERL Center membership - can access published MERL Center content through this public repository.
+This is the public repository of the MERL Center on which learning content and the website code for the [MERL Center website](https://merlcenter.org) are hosted.
+MERL Center members collaborate on the MERL Tech GitHub organization (account) through two repos(itories) - this public repo and a repo that is only for members. **Anyone who wants to propose and contribute a new piece of learning content must go through a basic onboarding process and become a MERL Center member.** Becoming a MERL Center member is free and quick, though we ask MERL Center members have at least one year of professional experience related to MERL and/or open source.
+Currently, only MERL Center members can propose changes to content.
+This may change in the future to allow anyone to propose changes.
+Anyone with access to GitHub has read-only access to everything on this repo.

 ### Join the MERL Center
 If you'd like to become a MERL Center member, [please fill out this form](https://forms.gle/ULFWYt6y4fkw2FH28).
-To become a MERL Center member, you must have some professional experience in MERL or experience in open source software, content or data.
+To become a MERL Center member, we ask you have at least one year of professional experience related to MERL and/or open source.

 ### MERL Center Website
 Content found on this repo can also be found at [https://merlcenter.org](https://merlcenter.org).